EmoUsedHM01/Sellswords-Updated/README.md

 **Introduction:**
 Welcome to the overhaul/rework that is Sellswords Updated (SSU).
 This mod is a comprehensive overhaul and update of Chiru's original Sellswords mod.
-It includes full translations, updated graphics and brushes, new content, and complete compatibility with various large content-based submods like Accessory Companions, Magic Concepts, and PTR.
+It includes full translations, updated graphics and brushes, new content, and enhanced compatibility with other mods.
 If you're looking for latest builds or other info, check the pinned messages in the [Legends Discord SSU submod channel](https://discord.com/channels/547043336465154049/1156535917276844083)

 **New to Sellswords?**